 About Leadfield Ghost Town, Scranton

-Leadfield Ghost Town, Scranton Reviews - Write a Review
+Leadfield Ghost Town, Scranton Reviews

 A regular car cannot access this place!
 You need a 4 wheel drive vehicle with at least a foot of ground clearance.
 The road is steep, windy and dangerous for novice drivers.
 Not for the faint of heart.
 Once you start you cannot turn back.
 It is a narrow 1 way road and follows the side of a mountain with steep hundred foot drops.
 But well worth it!
 Gorgeous views await those who dare.